-2017 Antonello Monti, Germany Section - For accelerating innovation of energy, information, and communication technologies for the urban environment.
+- 2017 Antonello Monti, Germany Section For accelerating innovation of energy, information, and communication technologies for the urban environment. - 2024 Elena Ferrari, Italy Section For pioneering and sustained contributions to the security and privacy of online social networks.

 8.7.37 Charles Proteus Steinmetz Award